MoeinAbtahi/MASQA/README.md

 - **Purpose**: Enables users to revise all files in the CSV at once using the `Code Issues Reviser Module - Processing All Files.py` script.

 #### **Setup**:
+1. **Set Up OpenAI API Key**:
+   - To enable the code revision feature, insert a valid OpenAI API key by modifying **Line 8** in the script:
+     ```python
+         openai.api_key = 'your-openai-api-key'  # Insert your OpenAI API key here
+     ```
+   - Replace `'your-openai-api-key'` with a valid key to avoid API errors.

-1. Open the Python script and adjust the following lines:
+2. Open the Python script and adjust the following lines:
    - **Line 128**: Replace the placeholder with the path to your **original project files**:
      ```python
      to_remove = r"Please enter your project location here"